akashzcoder/mist_play/README.md

 ## Accomplishments that we're proud of

-Data Visualization and successful implementation of different classification models to distinguish between spending player over non-spending players with an accuracy of 90.6%.
+1. Data Visualization and successful implementation of different classification models to distinguish between spending player over non-spending players with an accuracy of 90.6%.
+2. Followed PEP8 standard
+3. Infrastructure setup

 ## Built With
 Python, HTML, bootstrap, javascript